 (9) On middle and hind legs of subimago and imago tarsus is long, ½ of tibia length; proximal (1st+2nd) tarsal segment is long.
 Tibia is slightly longer than femur.

-(12) Larval legs are slender; femora of all legs are slender and parallel-sided, fore femur somewhat thicker and shorter than middle and hind femora; fore tibia somewhat shorter than middle and hind tibiae; fore tarsus somewhat longer than middle and hind tarsi (Kluge 2012: Fig.13, 14).
+(12) Larval legs are usually slender with femora parallel-sided (in spathasetis [Indocloeon] thicker), fore femur somewhat thicker and shorter than middle and hind femora; fore tibia somewhat shorter than middle and hind tibiae; fore tarsus somewhat longer than middle and hind tarsi (Kluge 2012: Fig.13, 14).

-(13) Outer margin of larval femur lacks longitudinal row of stout setae; in profile view irregular pectinate setae [see (15)] can be confused with such row (Kluge 2012: Fig.14).
+(13) Outer margin of larval femur lacks longitudinal row of stout setae; in profile view irregular short stout setae [see (15)] can be confused with such row (Kluge 2012: Fig.14).
 The same in some non-related taxa (see Index of characters [1.2.16]).

-(14) Apex of each larval femur bears two stout blunt non-pectinate dark brown setae (Kluge 2012: Fig.15) [besides bipectinate setae on other parts of femur see (15)].
+(14) Apex of each larval femur bears two stout blunt brown setae (Kluge 2012: Fig.15) [besides shorter stout setae on other parts of femur see (15)]; on individual legs number of apical setae is greater than two (up to 8).
 The same in some non-related taxa (see Index of characters [1.2.15]).